jarviscanada/jarvis_data_eng_AllenYou/core_java/grep/README.md

 computed on demand, allowing for memory to be saved in large sizes.

 # Test
+The app was tested by using sample input data in the program.
+The sample data was inputted manually, using different regex strings, root directory paths and out filenames.
+To see if the app worked correctly , the results were compared with the result of the Linux `grep` command in a log file.

 # Deployment
 A Docker image was created and distributed to the Docker Hub for easy access.
 This can be viewed on publicly